Using a letter of demand is an important formal first step to take to recover money owed to you.

 If the debt is still outstanding at the end of this period contact us for further help.

 If you receive a letter of demand don’t ignore it.
 If you disagree with the amount owed write back to the person who sent it asking for clarification.
-If you don’t believe you should pay any of the claim contact us for help.
+If you don’t believe you should pay any of the claim contact our business advisory service for help.